Shadrake v Attorney-General: Real risk test

-The Court of Appeal held that the test for liability for scandalizing contempt is whether there is a real risk that the impugned statement has undermined – or might undermine – public confidence in the administration of justice.
+The Court of Appeal held that the test for liability for scandalising contempt is whether there is a real risk that the impugned statement has undermined – or might undermine – public confidence in the administration of justice.
 It avoided a detailed elaboration of the test because it opined that the test demonstrated its value in application.
 On this point, the Court disagreed with the High Court's reference to "a small likelihood" of shaking public confidence in the administration of justice to describe a situation where no contempt was committed.
 It felt that such an instance would involve a marginal case of contempt that might not merit the initiation of contempt proceedings in the first place.
 Gary Chan has "warmly welcomed" the Court's confirmation that the real risk test applies in Singapore as this signals "a more liberal attitude towards the alleged contemnor in cases of scandalising contempt".

 The Court then proceeded to make several clarifications regarding the test.
 First, in determining whether there was a real risk, the court has to make an objective decision based on the effect of the impugned statement on an ordinary reasonable person.
 The Court of Appeal disagreed with the High Court by holding that the concept of "the public" does not differ according to different factual matrices.
 However, the court should not substitute its own subjective view for that of the public.
 The factual matrices of each case are relevant as the backdrop against which to ascertain whether or not public confidence in the administration of justice has been undermined.

 Gary Chan has commented that if a statement is only made to a small group of people, the confidence of the public at large in the administration of justice may not be shaken.
 Also, if the members of the group have some particular characteristic in common (for example, they are all lawyers or judges), an ordinary reasonable person's view as to the effect of the statement may not reflect the views of the group's members.
 Chan suggests a more appropriate test is that "the assessment should be made by the average reasonable person amongst the persons who were likely to become aware of the publication".

 Secondly, the Court discounted the effect of the small physical size of Singapore as a justification for the real risk test.
 With the advent of the technological age and the Internet, information can be disseminated quickly and widely regardless of the geographical size of a particular jurisdiction.
 The Court also regarded the fact that judges in Singapore are the sole arbiters of fact and law as a neutral factor in such cases.

 Thirdly, the Court of Appeal cautioned that in applying the real risk test, the court must avoid either extreme on the legal spectrum.
 One extreme is finding contempt where there is only a remote or fanciful possibility that public confidence in the administration of justice is undermined, while the other is finding contempt only in the most serious situations.